angband/angband/docs/attack.rst

 Some of the more common ego weapons are described at the end of this file.

+Equipment that is not in the weapon or missile weapon slot can affect your attacks.
+For hand-to-hand combat, the to hit adjustments, to damage adjustments, extra elemental damage (called "brands"), and extra damage due to the target monster's type (called "slays") from that equipment are applied and can be seen on the character sheet or when the weapon is inspected.
+When a weapon is thrown or a missile is launched, only the to hit adjustments (and, when the :ref:`to-damage is a percent of dice option
+<damage-percent-of-dice-option>` is on, the to damage adjustments) are
+applied from that equipment.

 .. index::
    single: armour class; effect on attacks